 Platforms: Game Boy Color.

 This game was created specifically for the portable console Game Boy Color.
-It features new levels and enemies, but due to the platform's technical limitations, gameplay and graphics were significantly simplified compared to previous parts.
+It features new levels and enemies, but due to the platform's technical limitations, the gameplay and graphics were significantly simplified compared to previous parts.
 The game received mixed reviews but became an interesting part of the series for fans.

 Earthworm Jim: Menace 2 the Galaxy (1999) - Brie Hard